truenas/documentation/content/SCALE/SCALETutorials/SystemSettings/AuditingSCALE.md

 ---
 title: "Audit Logging"
-description: "Provides information on the system and SMB Share autdit logging screens and function in TrueNAS."
+description: "Provides information on the system and SMB Share audit logging screens and function in TrueNAS."
 weight: 90
 alias:
 tags: